aarron-lee/legion-go-tricks/experimental_sound_fix/README.md

 # Install instructions

+## IF ON BAZZITE OS, THIS FIX HAS BEEN ADDED TO THE OS AND SHOULD BE AVAILABLE SOON

 If you installed the v1 version, you can just rerun both scripts to reinstall.

 run the following in terminal: